-What is PDAF and how does it work?
+What is PDAF, and how does it work?

 In other words, we can tell if an image is in focus because even light coming from two different points on the lens converge on a single point.
-DSLR phase detection autofocus cameras use two dedicated PDAF sensors to capture separate images for comparison.
+DSLR and mirrorless phase detection autofocus cameras use two dedicated PDAF sensors to capture separate images for comparison.
 Compact cameras and smartphones don’t have this luxury.
 Instead, this dual perspective has to be created using dedicated phase detecting photodiodes on the image sensor to itself.

 These photodiodes are physically masked such that light from only one side of the lens reaches it.
-This produces left-looking and right-looking pixels on a single image sensor, giving us our two images with which to compare focus.
+This produces left-looking and right-looking pixels on a single image sensor, giving us our two images to compare focus.
 The phase difference between the two images is calculated to determine the focus point.
 Samsung’s diagram below offers an intuitive look at this by comparing these left/right pixels to our eyes.

 If the image is out of focus, the phase difference data between images is used to calculate how far the lens needs to be moved to bring it into focus.
 This is what makes PDAF focusing so fast compared to contrast detection.
 However, with half of the pixel blocked, these photodiodes end up with less light than a regular pixel.
-This can cause issues with focusing in low light, where traditional contrast detection is still often used as a hybrid solution.
+This can cause issues focusing in low light, where traditional contrast detection is still often used as a hybrid solution.
 Furthermore, vertical strips mean that cameras can have problems focusing on horizontal lines, so better sensors use cross-focus patterns.

 As you can also see, we don’t need to use every pixel on the camera to figure out the focus.
 Instead, several pixel strips across the sensor will do.
 Typically only 5 to 10% of sensor pixels are reserved for autofocusing.
-Although some of today’s high-end sensors with improved PDAF enable to use of every pixel for focusing, making them even faster and more accurate.
+However, some of today’s high-end sensors with improved PDAF enable to use of every pixel for focusing, making them even faster and more accurate.

 PDAF pros and cons

 Compared to traditional contrast autofocus, phase detection autofocus is faster and usually more accurate.
-Contrast autofocus takes a long time because it has to scan through potentially its entire range of focal points to find the sharpest focus.
+Contrast autofocus takes a long time because it has to scan through its entire range of focal points to find the sharpest focus.
 It’s essentially trial and error.
 With PDAF, the phase difference is used to almost immediately calculate how far the lens needs to be moved to achieve focus.

 Phase detection AF is faster and more accurate than traditional contrast AF.

 However, on-sensor PDAF has a few drawbacks compared to DSLR PDAF.
-The nature of small smartphone sensors and even smaller pixels can make noise an issue, which is problematic in low light situations.
+The nature of small smartphone sensors and even smaller pixels can make noise an issue, which is problematic in low-light situations.
 Even phase detection autofocus can take several attempts to obtain perfect focus in less than ideal conditions.
 Although using more pairs of detectors helps speed things up.
 As a result, smartphones sometimes implement a hybrid approach to tackle this shortcoming.

 Phase Detection autofocus is a must-have for the serious mobile photographer.
 Fortunately, you’ll find this technology in all high-end and even most mid-range smartphones launched in the past few years.
 In fact, high-end smartphone cameras now include much improved Dual Pixel autofocus.